 Real Estate Escrow

-Perhaps the first time you’ll notice escrow in a home sale is when earnest money is paid.
-The buyer writes a check payable to the escrow holder, who will either refund the money, apply it to the purchase price, or pass forfeited funds on to the seller (if the buyer fails to meet any requirements).
-If the check was instead payable directly to the seller, the buyer would take a significant risk – what’s to stop a dishonest “seller” from cashing the check immediately and making it difficult for the buyer to complete the purchase?
+An earnest money deposit is probably the first time you’ll notice escrow in a home sale.
+The buyer writes a check payable to the escrow holder, who will either refund the money, apply it to the purchase price, or pass forfeited funds on to the seller if the buyer fails to meet the requirements of the contract.
+Escrow closes when the purchase money is disbursed to the seller and the title is recorded in the name of the buyer.

-- If you’re a buyer, you can also try to make use of your credit card’s consumer protection features.
+- If you’re a buyer, make use of your credit card’s consumer protection features.

-Another approach (which protects both buyers and sellers) is to have an escrow service handle the transaction.
+- A third approach (which protects both buyers and sellers) is to have an escrow service handle the transaction.

 - How much the buyer must pay